composewell/streamly/benchmark/README.md

 ## Benchmarking notes

-We use gauge instead of criterion for benchmarking.
-We have fixed several issues in gauge inherited from criterion.
-We have added several features as well e.g. rusage stats, running benchmarks in an isolated process etc which are crucial to our benchmarking analysis process.
+We run each benchmark in an isolated process to minimize interference of benchmarks and to be able to control the RTS memory restrictions per benchmark.

 ### Gotchas